nengelmann/MeetingCam/README.md

             cv2.putText(image,"That's printed in every frame!", (10, image.shape[0]//2), cv2.FONT_HERSHEY_SIMPLEX, 1, 255)
             return image
       ```
-   - Last step is to define your plugins entry point (typer app), simply adapt to your needs.
+   - Last step is to adapt your plugins entry point (typer app), if you have some arguments you want to pass via CLI.
       ```python
       @plugin_app.callback(rich_help_panel="Plugin-Commands")
       def main(